WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 couple years to learn new technology or programming techniques.

 This morning I added the ability to save the schema to a file.
-I jumped immediately to end to end testing.
+I jumped immediately to end-to-end testing.
-I thought I had it working, and was building out a tool to allow command line generation of data schemas save in the saved schema files when I found a problem.
+I thought I had it working, and was building out a tool to allow command line generation of data schemas saved in the persisted schema file when I found a problem.
 Suddenly the tool stopped generating random examples.
 It was creating blank strings.